HewlettPackard/shs-docs/docs/portal/developer-portal/performance/TCP_performance_tuning.md

 - **Set Linux Tx queue size:** Set the Tx queues based on the traffic load.
 The default Tx queues are set to 1000.
 If a high traffic load of MTU 1500 is given, you must set the Tx queues to 10000.

-- **Set CPU governor:** Set the CPU governer to **Performance** to maintain a higher clock speed limit, thus increasing the performance.
+- **Set CPU governor:** Set the CPU governor to **Performance** to maintain a higher clock speed limit, thus increasing the performance.

 ## Current recommendations for TCP settings

-**Note:** The recommended settings are based on the TCP window size formula and RTT of 0.13ms which may differ for each system.
+**Note:** The recommended settings are based on the TCP window size formula and RTT of 0.13 ms which may differ for each system.

 - To use 8 MB buffers with RTT 0.13 ms, add the following to `/etc/sysctl.conf` file: